 Asshole Victim is way too often mentioned whenever any victim happens to be an asshole (which would rather fall into Kick the Son of a Bitch, but please see the entry for that trope below).
 The trope is strictly a Murder Mystery one: it provides plenty of potential suspects, and help makes the actual perpetrator sympathetic.
 If there's no mystery about who killed the victim, then it isn't this trope.

 Author's Saving Throw happens when an author retcons or tries to justify a controversial decision in the story.
-This is more that just "listening to fans' complain".
+This is more than just "listening to fans complain".
 If a plot point makes more sense after a revelation that's not an example if it was intended by author no matter the initial reception.

 In retrospect, this was probably inevitable with "Awesome Yet Practical", which frequently received examples that were awesome yet practical.
 Its initial purpose was to be a counterpart to What Do You Mean, It's Not Awesome?, describing cases where that trope should have applied but the thing in question was somehow awesome anyway.
 It was eventually cut.